CarletonArchives/ExifTool-Batch-Processor/README.md

 This program will automatically run ExifTool on the folders contained within a directory supplied by the user.
 A CSV report and an XML report of the ExifTool analysis will be placed in a subfolder of each processed bag titled /data/meta.

-##ExifTool:
+## ExifTool:
 ExifTool is a program written by Phil Harvey to read and write the meta information contained in files.
-ExifTool can be dowloaded here: http://www.sno.phy.queensu.ca/~phil/exiftool/ For this program you want to install the *Image-ExifTool distribution* (This should be the first Download button on the page) Documentation for exiftool can be found here: http://www.sno.phy.queensu.ca/~phil/exiftool/exiftool_pod.html#reading_examples Instructions for exiftool can be found here: https://wiki.carleton.edu/display/carl/Exif+Metadata+Extraction+Tool
+ExifTool can be dowloaded here: http://www.sno.phy.queensu.ca/~phil/exiftool/ For this program you want to install the *Image-ExifTool distribution* (This should be the first Download button on the page) Documentation for ExifTool can be found here: http://www.sno.phy.queensu.ca/~phil/exiftool/exiftool_pod.html#reading_examples Instructions for ExifTool can be found here: https://wiki.carleton.edu/display/carl/Exif+Metadata+Extraction+Tool

-###Preparing exiftool:
+### Preparing exiftool:
-There is a little bit of preparation required for this pogram to work with Exifool properly.
+There is a little bit of preparation required for this program to work with ExifTool properly.
-####Windows:
+#### Windows:
 On Windows you need to add exiftool to your path.
 Basic instructions on installing exiftool can be found under the *Full Perl Distribution* section here: http://owl.phy.queensu.ca/~phil/exiftool/install.html#Windows